roryclaasen/Magic-Mirror-Project/README.md

 	These will be plugged in when I need to.
 They are not essential when the mirror is working

-# Modules
+# Display Modules
 ### Time And Date
-Time and date is acquired by the java script reference `Date`.
+Time and date is acquired by the JavaScript reference `new Date()`.
 The module gest updated every half second to be slightly more actuate in the display.
 <br>The code can be found in [time.js](assets/script/time.js).

 ## Calendar